How many days do you wish to elongate your trek?

 If you already own some, then the costs reduce depending on the things you buy.

 Costs for food and accommodations

-As Everest region is the common trekked place, there are adequate hotels, lodges, and tea houses for the easy stay of the travelers.
-Most of the lodes and tea houses offer typical Nepali dish.
+As the Everest region is the most commonly trekked place, there are adequate hotels, lodges, and tea houses for the easy stay of travelers.
+Most of the lodges and tea houses offer typical Nepali dishes.
 It includes- Dal, Bhat, Curry, and Pickle.

 The costs of accommodations and food vary according to places and the season of the trek.
 The lodges in lower elevations are quite cheaper than in higher lodges.
-On average, you can get good accommodations and lodges on around the US $25- US $30 per day.
+On average, you can get reasonable accommodations and lodges for around US $25- US $30 per day.

-If you want to spend extra you can spend as much as you can up to Namche Bazar.
+If you want to spend extra, you can spend as much up to Namche Bazar.
 While in higher altitudes, you do not get to spend except for food and lodges.

 Costs for independent trekkers

-If you go on independent treks then it is the cheapest method.
+If you go on independent treks, then it is the cheapest method.
 For this trek, you do not have to spend on guides, guides-porters.
-You spend only on accommodation, meals, drinks, permits, and flight.
+You spend only on accommodation, meals, drinks, permits, and flights.

 Also, you can reduce the flight cost if you walk the classic trek- trek from Jiri to Everest.

-As per your budget, this is the effective way to trek as you can walk free and reduce your travel cost.
-But for security reasons, it is better to travel in groups or with travel guides.
+As per your budget, this is an effective way to trek as you can walk free and reduce your travel cost.
+But it is better to travel in groups or with travel guides for security reasons.